|Georgetown University||Department of Chemistry

 Openings: Jorabchi group has openings for enthusiastic graduate, undergraduate, and high school researchers.
 Please contact professor Jorabchi for more information.

-members present research results at SciX 2018 in Atlanta, GA.
+Jorabchi group members present at ASMS 2019 in Atlanta, GA.

 Summer 2018: Eldana Tadesse, Zara Hall, and Sebastian Ibarraran join Jorabchi group as summer high school researchers.
 Professor Jorabchi is promoted to associate professor with tenure in the chemistry department.
 Jorabchi group members present research results at ASMS 2018 in San Diego, CA.